Lee Olesky

 Lee Olesky is an American financial executive and entrepreneur.
-He is co-founder, Chairman and Chief Executive Officer of Tradeweb (Nasdaq: TW), an international financial services company that builds and operates electronic over-the-counter marketplaces for trading fixed income products, ETFs, and derivatives.
+He is co-founder of Tradeweb (Nasdaq: TW) and formerly served as the company's Chairman and Chief Executive Officer.
+Tradeweb is an international financial technology company that builds and operates electronic over-the-counter marketplaces for trading fixed income products, ETFs, and derivatives.

 Olesky is a central figure in the development of electronic trading in the global financial markets, an "electronic-trading pioneer" according to Fortune Magazine who built "a $21 billion juggernaut that has completely upended the Byzantine world of bond trading.".
 He is a frequent commentator on technology, the modernization of markets, and the growth of electronic trading.

 Education

 Olesky earned a B.A. in history from Tulane University and a J.D. from George Washington University Law School.

 Career

 Credit Suisse First Boston

 In 1989, Olesky joined Credit Suisse First Boston, then known as First Boston, where he worked on derivatives.
 From 1993 to 1999 he worked in a variety of management positions, ultimately as Chief Operating Officer for the Fixed Income Americas division.
 While at Credit Suisse, Olesky co-wrote the business plan for Tradeweb, assembled a consortium of investors, and helped launch Tradeweb as a multi-bank joint venture in 1998, creating the first multi-dealer online marketplace for U.S. Treasury Securities.
 He served as the first chairman of Tradeweb's board of directors.